Francesca Feo

 In the SUCCESS project Francesca aims to explore the consequences of political endurance on policy-making in the field of gender+ equality, as well as the interconnections between politicians’ endurance and public opinion attitudes towards politics in highly volatile party systems.

-Before joining the SUCCESS project Francesca has contributed to different projects on gender inequality and worked as a consultant on gender equality for different associations and organizations, such as International IDEA.
+Before joining the SUCCESS project Francesca has contributed to different projects on gender inequality and worked as a consultant on gender equality for different associations and organizations, such as International IDEA in Stockholm.

 Get to know Francesca